cranci1/AnimeGen/README.md

 ## Compatibility

-AnimeGen is designed to seamlessly operate on any iOS/iPadOS device with a minimum operating system version of **iOS 13** or above.
+AnimeGen is designed to seamlessly operate on any iOS/iPadOS device with a minimum operating system version of **iOS 15** or above. (since v1.7-24 iOS 13 and 14 are no longer supported)

 ## Screenshots